 (a) When Employees are required to work extended daily hours in excess of 11 hours, the Employer shall be required, following the 10th hour, to provide a meal at no cost to the employees, for those involved.
 One-half hour at the hourly base rate of pay shall be allowed for the consumption of the meal.

-Should an Employee be requested to continue work, then an additional hot meal shall be provided every additional 4 hours under the same conditions as above.
+Should an Employee be requested to continue work, then an additional hot

-- (b) If no meal and time to consume it is provided, the Employer will provide one-half hour's pay at the hourly base rate of pay in lieu of both.
+- meal shall be provided every additional 4 hours under the same conditions as above. - (b) If no meal and time to consume it is provided, the Employer will provide one-half hour's pay at the hourly base rate of pay in lieu of both.
 These conditions shall not extend for more than 14 calendar days. - (c) When camp accommodations are provided and a hot meal is provided at the end of the workday, no meal allowance shall be payable.
 In this circumstance there will be an additional 15 minute paid break given between the second break and up to end of the workday.
-If no break is provided, the Employer will pay 15 minutes at the applicable rate (double the hourly base rate of pay) [double time suspended as per Letter of Understanding #1] of pay in lieu of the break not taken. - (d) Where a supervisor is required to: - (i) start up to 1 hour earlier, or - (ii) finish up to 1 hour later, or - (iii) start up to a $\frac{1}{2}$ hour earlier and finish up to a $\frac{1}{2}$ hour later than the supervisor's crew, for the purposes of organizing work or facilitating a transition to another shift, the provisions of Clause B-3.05(a) will not apply unless those provisions are applicable to the rest of the crew.
+If no break is provided, the Employer will pay 15 minutes at the applicable rate (double the hourly base rate of pay) of pay in lieu of the break not taken. - (d) Where a supervisor is required to: - (i) start up to 1 hour earlier, or - (ii) finish up to 1 hour later, or - (iii) start up to a 1⁄2 hour earlier and finish up to a 1⁄2 hour later than the supervisor's crew, for the purposes of organizing work or facilitating a transition to another shift, the provisions of Clause B-3.05(a) will not apply unless those provisions are applicable to the rest of the crew.